 If you want to add multiple branches, make sure they are of various sizes and free of pitch and sap – oak works very well.

 If you want to get a real branch, make sure it doesn’t have any holes in it where feeder insects can hide.
 The branches should not be wider or thinner than the width of the bearded dragon to ensure safety.

-Beside branches you can also use boards covered with indoor/outdoor carpets, it makes the best climbing posts.
-Smooth, flat-bottom rocks are also good addition to the bearded dragon cage that can help wear down the toenails.
+Besides branches you can also use boards covered with indoor/outdoor carpets, it makes the best climbing posts.
+Smooth, flat-bottom rocks are also a good addition to the bearded dragon cage that can help wear down the toenails.

-If you do want to invest in some sort of branches then we recommend buying Fluker’s Iguana Branch, its one of the best and at the same time cheap.
+If you do want to invest in some sort of branch then we recommend buying Fluker’s Iguana Branch, it’s one of the best and at the same time cheap.

 - Sandblasted Grapevine